earthly/website/blog/_posts/2022-03-15-buf-protobuf.md

       - generate_unbound_methods=true
 ~~~

 Because of the nested nature of yaml, I find this much easier to understand than a lengthy `protoc` call.
-Then instead of `protoc` I just call `buf generate` and all the generated code is produced.
+So then instead of `protoc` I call `buf generate`, and all the generated code is produced.

 ## Earthly CI Changes